Biomass (ecology): Ocean biomass

 Phytoplankton are the main primary producers at the bottom of the marine food chain.
 Phytoplankton use photosynthesis to convert inorganic carbon into protoplasm.
 They are then consumed by zooplankton that range in size from a few micrometers in diameter in the case of protistan microzooplankton to macroscopic gelatinous and crustacean zooplankton.

 Zooplankton comprise the second level in the food chain, and includes small crustaceans, such as copepods and krill, and the larva of fish, squid, lobsters and crabs.

 In turn, small zooplankton are consumed by both larger predatory zooplankters, such as krill, and by forage fish, which are small, schooling, filter-feeding fish.
 This makes up the third level in the food chain.

 A fourth trophic level can consist of predatory fish, marine mammals and seabirds that consume forage fish.
 Examples are swordfish, seals and gannets.

 Apex predators, such as orcas, which can consume seals, and shortfin mako sharks, which can consume swordfish, make up a fifth trophic level.
 Baleen whales can consume zooplankton and krill directly, leading to a food chain with only three or four trophic levels.

 Marine environments can have inverted biomass pyramids.
 In particular, the biomass of consumers (copepods, krill, shrimp, forage fish) is larger than the biomass of primary producers.
 This happens because the ocean's primary producers are tiny phytoplankton which are r-strategists that grow and reproduce rapidly, so a small mass can have a fast rate of primary production.
 In contrast, terrestrial primary producers, such as forests, are K-strategists that grow and reproduce slowly, so a much larger mass is needed to achieve the same rate of primary production.

 Among the phytoplankton at the base of the marine food web are members from a phylum of bacteria called cyanobacteria.
 Marine cyanobacteria include the smallest known photosynthetic organisms.
-The smallest of all, Prochlorococcus, is just 0.5 to 0.8 micrometres across.
+The smallest of all, Prochlorococcus, is approximately 0.5 to 0.8 micrometres across.
 In terms of individual numbers, Prochlorococcus is possibly the most plentiful species on Earth: a single millilitre of surface seawater can contain 100,000 cells or more.
 Worldwide, there are estimated to be several octillion (1027) individuals.
 Prochlorococcus is ubiquitous between 40°N and 40°S and dominates in the oligotrophic (nutrient poor) regions of the oceans.
 The bacterium accounts for an estimated 20% of the oxygen in the Earth's atmosphere, and forms part of the base of the ocean food chain.